jeffreyliu8/Native-Floyd-Steinberg-Dithering/README.md

 Requirements
 --------------
-Android 2.3, requires a minimum SDK version of 9
+Requires a minimum SDK version of 14

 Developed By
 -------